jared-neumann/PhonoLex/README.md

 This file contains 4369 of the most common lemmas in English derived from the same corpus.
 Lemmas are the so-called 'dictionary' form of the word, so the list contains a richer unique vocabulary, albeit fewer words altogether.
 Again, duplicates were removed and the included list has been cross-referenced with the CMU vocabulary.

 ### Functionality
 Currently, there is only the core Phonology class.
-If you have data in the same format as the available data, an instance can be created that uses it.
-Otherwise, the defaults will be used.
-The only dependencies are json for reading the files and pandas for constructing and displaying the description table (not used in the core functionality, but will become important for the GUI).

 #### Getting information about particular words
 First, initialize the Phonology class: